 ( news )

-LispNYC is a community devoted to the advocacy and advancement of Lisp-based functional programming technologies such as Common Lisp, Scheme and Clojure.
+LispNYC is a nonprofit unincorporated association dedicated to the advocacy and advancement of Lisp-based software and development technologies such as Common Lisp, Clojure and Scheme.

-We focus on education, outreach, regular monthly meetings, mailing lists and development projects.
+We focus on education, outreach, regular monthly meetings and development projects.

-Monthly meetings are held every second Tuesday, are free and open to all.
+Meetings are the second Tuesday of every month, are free and open to all.